core-wg/resource-directory/draft-ietf-core-resource-directory.md

    IANA is asked to assign
    the following multicast addresses for use by CoAP nodes:

-   IPv4  -- "all CoRE resource directories" address MCD2 (suggestion: 224.0.1.189), from the "IPv4
+   IPv4  -- "all CoRE Resource Directories" address MCD2 (suggestion: 224.0.1.189), from the "IPv4
       Multicast Address Space Registry".
 As the address is used for discovery that may span beyond a single network, it has come from the Internetwork Control Block (224.0.1.x) {{?RFC5771}}.

-   IPv6  -- "all CoRE resource directories" address MCD1 (suggestions FF0X::FE), from the "IPv6 Multicast
+   IPv6  -- "all CoRE Resource Directories" address MCD1 (suggestions FF0X::FE), from the "IPv6 Multicast
       Address Space Registry", in the "Variable Scope Multicast Addresses" space (RFC 3307).
 Note that there is a distinct multicast address for each scope that interested CoAP nodes should